Blog

 Access to Work is a government-funded program in the UK designed to help people with neurodivergent conditions, physical disabilities, or mental health issues overcome work-related barriers.
 If you have ADHD, Access to Work can provide funding for equipment and services to help you in the workplace, such as individual ADHD Coaching, assistive technology, and workplace adjustments.

 Access to Work provides financial support for ADHD coaching services ranging from 6 to 26 weeks.
-Your individual needs and circumstances determine the financial support needed, which can cover a significant portion of the coaching fees, making it more affordable and accessible.
+Your individual needs and circumstances determine the financial support needed, which can cover a significant portion of the coaching fees, making it more affordable and accessible. ou can learn more about Access to Work Coaching on my webpage.

 Boosting Workplace Performance Through ADHD Coaching